vlad-pbr/overengineered-chess/README.md

 ## Endgame Validator

 Endgame validator is a simple `while True` loop which listens on a Redis stream.
-It receives a message from move validator after a move has been performed and checks if the game has ended.
-If game has indeed ended, marks game as finished by setting expiration on the stream key.
+It receives a message from move validator after a move has been performed and checks for existence of a check / checkmate.
+If a check is detected, it is logged to the game stream.
+If a checkmate is detected, it is logged and expiration of 60 seconds is set on the game stream.

 It reads the following environment variables: